waveletlet/surf/README.md

 #### Misc notes/TODOs
 * "History" is badly named, it's more like "bfcache"
 * How are refer/redirects handled?
+* Lots of stuff fails ungracefully if you accidentally call it on a nonexistant browser property

 #### Done
 * First pass de-stating browser.Browser, still need to rewrite tests